bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Optimization</h2></summary>

-  A proposal goes through several [stages](https://www.proposals.es/stages) before it becomes a part of the ECMAScript® language.
+  A proposal goes through several <a href="https://www.proposals.es/stages" target="_blank">stages</a> before it becomes a part of the ECMAScript® language.
   Every new feature introduces complexity, which can affect the performance of the SpiderMonkey engine.
   Therefore optimization becomes crucial when designing and implementing these features.
   In our case there is especially one line which could use some optimization: